 8 bottles of Cider

 6. The Poet Laureate receives a barrel of Sherry (720 bottles) from the monarchy each year in part payment for compositions rendered, a tradition that dates back to James I in 1619.
 Carol Ann Duffy’s first cask was a Manzanilla.
 Her poem, “At Jerez” is printed on the back label of each bottle.
+See my article here.

 7. JD Weatherspoon is the official record-holder for the world’s biggest wine tasting.
 They persuaded 17,540 people to taste a free glass of Fetzer Coldwater Creek simultaneously across its chain of UK pubs in May 2008.
+Please, never venture there.

 8. The world’s highest wine cellar is in Canada, atop Toronto’s CN Tower at 351 metres (1,151 feet).
 Up in the sky above you are 9,000 bottles.